MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createprocesswithtokenw.md

 ### -param lpStartupInfo [in]

 A pointer to a
-<a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> or <a href="/windows/desktop/api/winbase/ns-winbase-startupinfoexa">STARTUPINFOEX</a> structure.
+<a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> structure.

 If the <b>lpDesktop</b> member is NULL or an empty string, the new process inherits the desktop and window station of its parent process.
 The function adds permission for the specified user account to the inherited window station and desktop.
 Otherwise, if this member specifies a desktop, it is the responsibility of the application to add permission for the specified user account to the specified window station and desktop, even for WinSta0\Default.
 Handles in
-<a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> or <a href="/windows/desktop/api/winbase/ns-winbase-startupinfoexa">STARTUPINFOEX</a> must be closed with
+<a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> must be closed with
 <a href="/windows/desktop/api/handleapi/nf-handleapi-closehandle">CloseHandle</a> when they are no longer needed.

 <div class="alert"><b>Important</b>  If the <b>dwFlags</b> member of the  <a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> structure specifies <b>STARTF_USESTDHANDLES</b>, the standard handle fields are copied unchanged to the child process without validation.
 The caller is responsible for ensuring that these fields contain valid handle values.
 Incorrect values can cause the child process to misbehave or crash.
 Use the <a href="/windows-hardware/drivers/devtest/application-verifier">Application Verifier</a> runtime verification tool to detect invalid handles. </div>